-How to restore intestinal microflora?
+Constipation.
+How to relieve constipation?
+How to restore intestinal microflor

-What is constipation?
+The Question: What is constipation?

 The term constipation usually refers to difficult emptying of hard stools, which is accompanied by unpleasant sensations.
 It is an extremely common disease and about 30% of the adult population suffers from it.
-Constipation is usually the case if the number of stools is less than three per week.

-The stool must be every day?
+The Question: The stool must be every day?

 A large majority of the population is convinced that the stool must be every day.
 Daily emptying (defecation) is not absolutely necessary, nor is it an indicator of correct or incorrect bowel function.